Just for You (M People song)

-"Just for You" is the fifteenth overall single from British band M People.
-It is the lead single from their fourth album, Fresco (1997).
-Written by Mike Pickering, Paul Heard and Heather Small.
-Produced by M People.
-It was released on 22 September 1997.
-The song peaked at number eight on the UK Singles Chart.
+"Just for You" is a song by British band M People.
+It is the lead single from their fourth album, Fresco (1997), and their fifteenth overall single.
+Written by band members Mike Pickering, Paul Heard and Heather Small, and produced by M People, it was released on 22 September 1997, by M People Records.
+The song peaked at number eight on the UK Singles Chart and was a top-10 hit also in Spain.
+The accompanying music video was filmed in Los Angeles, the US, featuring the band in a coolly-lit disused warehouse and surrounded by a large orchestra.

 Composition

 The intro to the song is led by an orchestral string movement, soon combined with a slow strummy guitar and Heather's vocals.

 "Just for You" is a love song with Heather singing about the exultations of love and the lengths that she would go to always be there; to support, to sacrifice and to guide singing the insistent refrain at the end of every line of the verses: "Just for You".